fzingg/hyperloop-showcase/README.md

 Restart your Rails app and refresh your browser.

-## Step 6: Working with HyperMesh and ActiveRecord
+## Step 6: Working with Hyperloop Models and ActiveRecord

-**HyperMesh** uses a large subset of the ActiveRecord API modified only when necessary to accommodate the asynchronous nature of the client.
+**Hyperloop Models** uses a large subset of the ActiveRecord API modified only when necessary to accommodate the asynchronous nature of the client.
 You can access your ActiveRecord models just like you would in models, controllers, or in ERB or HAML view templates.
-As much as possible, **HyperMesh** follows the syntax and semantics of ActiveRecord.
+As much as possible, **Hyperloop Models** follows the syntax and semantics of ActiveRecord.

-Read more details about **HyperMesh** here: [HyperMesh ActiveRecord](http://ruby-hyperloop.io/docs/hypermesh_active_record/)
+Read more details about **Hyperloop Models** here: [Hyperloop Models ActiveRecord](http://ruby-hyperloop.io/docs/hypermesh_active_record/)

 ##### Step 6.1: Creating the models